On Feb. 23, a devastating car crash unfolded on Rancier Avenue, which tragically ended the…

 According to research from the AAA Foundation for Traffic Safety, deaths caused by hit-and-run crashes are now at a record high.
 The organization says that more than one hit-and-run crash occurs every minute in the United States.
 Nationally, hit-and-run crashes have risen by more than 7.2% since 2009.
 In 2016 alone, more than 2,000 people died as a result of hit-and-run crashes.

 When the person at fault for the crash leaves the scene, victims may feel that they have no chance to get fair compensation for their damages and injuries.
 However, a personal injury attorney with the right knowledge and experience can help.

-What Factors Contribute to the Hit and Run Rise in Texas?
+What Factors Contribute to the Hit-and-Run Rise in Texas?

 There are several reasons that hit-and-run crashes are on the rise in Texas.
 Interestingly, the correlation between hit-and-run crashes and the introduction of the smartphone is no coincidence.
 The popularity of smartphones is in part responsible for more drivers taking their eyes off the road.

-In addition to increased cell phone use, there has been a crackdown on drivers on Texas roadways without the proper insurance.
+In addition to increased cell phone use, there has been a crackdown on driving on Texas roadways without the proper insurance.
 Knowing the criminal penalties of driving without insurance may cause a driver to flee from the scene of the collision.